Shish Tawook Kebabs

 Notes about the Ingredients

-The list of ingredients for shish tawook may seem long, but these are mostly spices that give the marinade, and in turn the chicken, its incredibly wonderful flavor.
+The list of ingredients for chicken shish tawook may seem long, but these are mostly spices that give the marinade, and in turn the chicken, its incredibly wonderful flavor.

-Tomato paste.
-For a hit of color and more of the acidic flavors like lemon and yogurt.
-Paste from a tube rather than a can is a great way to use just a couple of tablespoons.ย Powdered tomato pasteย is also very handy.
+• Tomato Paste: For a hit of color and more of the acidic flavors like lemon and yogurt.
+Paste from a tube rather than a can is a great way to use just a couple of tablespoons.
+Powdered tomato paste is also very handy.

 Marinade ingredients in a bowl for Shish Tawook.